 Final Price: $0.99

 Register Rewards are typically good for “$X off your next in store purchase”.
-They usually expire 2 weeks from the date they printed.
+They usually expire two weeks from the date they printed.

 Rolling Register Rewards

-- Register Rewards nearly always have limits; most often the limit is one.
-This means that if toothpaste is producing a $3.00 Register Reward, limit 1, and you want to buy two of them, you’ll want to separate your order into two transactions.
+- Register Rewards have a limit: You can earn one Register Reward per offer per transaction.
+If toothpaste is producing a $3.00 Register Reward, and you want to buy two of them, you’ll must separate your order into two transactions.
 If you purchase both toothpastes in one shopping order, you will only receive one $3.00 Register Reward.
-But if you purchase one toothpaste, receive a $3.00 Register Reward, then purchase your second toothpaste in a new transaction, you will receive another $3.00 Register Reward.
+If you purchase one toothpaste, receive a $3.00 Register Reward, then purchase a second toothpaste in a second transaction and receive another $3.00 Register Reward.
 Please remember that stores have the right to limit the quantity of promotional items which you purchase.
+Some stores may also limit the number of transactions you can do in one day.
 Be respectful and abide by all policies.

-- Register Rewards will not “roll”.
-This means that if you follow our instruction and separate your two toothpastes from the above example into two transactions, you should not use the $3.00 Register Reward produced from the purchase of toothpaste #1 to offset your payment of toothpaste #2.
-If you do, you will not receive a new $3.00 Register Reward for the purchase of toothpaste #2.
+- Register Rewards do not “roll”.
+If you follow our instructions and separate your two toothpastes from the above example into two transactions, do not use the $3.00 Register Reward produced from the purchase of toothpaste #1 to offset your payment of toothpaste #2.
+If you do, you will not receive a second $3.00 Register Reward for the purchase of toothpaste #2.

 - To maximize Register Reward savings, you have two options.